transcriptionpro/wuc-new/_people/jed-mccaleb.md

 <a class="social-link" href="https://twitter.com/jedmccaleb" target="_blank">Twitter</a> <a class="social-link" title="Jed McCaleb" href="https://www.linkedin.com/in/jed-mccaleb-4052a4/" target="_blank">LinkedIn</a>

-Jed McCaleb is the co-founder and the CTO of nonprofit Stellar.org, where he leads technical development by leveraging technology to reduce inefficiency and improve the human condition.
+Jed McCaleb is the co-founder and CTO of nonprofit Stellar.org, where he leads technical development by leveraging technology to reduce inefficiency and improve the human condition.

 ##### Experience
 Recognizing that the world’s financial infrastructure is broken and that too many people are left without resources, McCaleb co-founded Stellar Development Foundation in 2014.
 He previously founded eDonkey, Mt.
 Gox, and Ripple.